Winter 2025: Bright Stars Arising

 Singing through COVID

 The theme for this concert was "Songs that Celebrate Unity in Harmony".
 The concert offered songs from around the globe in an effort to lift our audience's spirits and bring unity through harmony to our small part of a troubled world.
-Songs were from the UK, Bosnia, Srebia, America, South Africa and Korea
+Songs were from the UK, Bosnia, Serbia, America, South Africa and Korea.

 Spring 2017: Eden Festival